-When you’re on the road, many highway servicee stops will also sell this (under varying names) as grab an go snack bags, we try to veer the kids to these over sweet packets – with varying success!
+When you’re on the road, many highway service stops will also sell this (under varying names) as grab an go snack bags; we try to veer the kids to these over sweet packets – with varying success!

-Ok yes, once again only one of my 3 has every taken his idea on so don’t worry if your carb-loving kids baulk at this idea.
-For the more willing tot though you simply can’t go past this as your healthiest road trip snack.
+Ok, yes, once again, only one of my 3 has ever taken his idea on, so don’t worry if your carb-loving kid’s baulk at this idea.
+For the more willing tot though, you simply can’t go past this as your healthiest road trip snack.
 Try cucumber, peppers and carrots, make it colourful and fun.
 If you can add a dip too – try hummus or a capsicum dip (be warned though this can add to the mess factor!)

 Fresh cut fruit

-This are the big, circular rice snacks.
-Gone are the days where these taste like cardbaord, they’re now available with a huge variety of flavours to make them more interesting, packed full of fibre they are a good one to improve energy levels – though can leave quite the crumbily mess.
+These are the big, circular rice snacks.
+Gone are the days when these taste like cardboard; they’re now available with a huge variety of flavours to make them more interesting.
+Packed full of fibre, they are a good one to improve energy levels – though can leave quite the crumbly mess.

 These are smaller and harder than rice cakes and can come in plain, lightly salted and a variety of more exotic tastes, far more healthy than a crisp packet.
 As an extra tough, why not prepare them with a little peanut butter?

 These are absolute winners with our kids!
-They can be a little on the salty side, so like all things in moderation but they certainly add some fun to your kid’s snack packs and when we serve them on a mixed tray are always the first to go.
+They can be a little on the salty side, like all things in moderation, but they certainly add some fun to your kid’s snack packs and when we serve them on a mixed tray, they are always the first to go.

 All different shapes and sizes – though they can be salty so water at the ready and be prepared for pee stops!!

-For those that can eat pork these are a simply superb little snack filler.
+For those that can eat pork, these are simply superb little snack fillers.
 Keep them in their individual wrappers until they’re about to be eaten as they do have a strong smell.
 (Or Beef sticks are another great alternative)

 Ok, these are maybe more my favourite than the kids!
 But a great alternative to your traditional potato chips in a packet.
 You can also look out for apple crisps, banana crisps may be more to some kids’ taste.